Table of Contents.

 Applied Practice Experience (A.P.E.): MPH Graduate Practicum (PHP 667).

-MPH students participate in a 200-hour applied practice experience.
+MPH students compete in a 200-hour applied practice experience.
 Options include U.S.-based and international settings.
-This course provides an opportunity for students to apply public health competencies through direct experience in a practice setting and to gain an understanding of public health policies and practices in the field.
-This course is completed after year 1 or year 2 of the program; registration is by permission of instructor only.
-PHP 667 is a flex-long course that begins in the Spring semester (year 1 or 2) and concludes in the following summer.
-Students complete a preparatory seminar requirement in the spring and the practice experience in the summer.
+This experience provides an opportunity for students to apply public health knowledge and skills in a community setting and to demonstrate proficiency in at least five (5) MPH competencies, of which three (3) must be foundational competencies.
+This course is completed after year 1 or year 2 of the program, during summer session.
+Registration is by permission of instructor only.
+Students are required to attend a non-credit preparatory seminar prior to registering for the course.

 Integrative Learning Experience (ILE) (PHP 707).